mikenguyen13/data_analysis/_book/28-interrupted-time-series.md

 -   @davis2008effect, @auffhammer2011clearing, and @chen2018effect all examine the impact of environmental regulations on air quality.

--   @gallego2013effect compares RDiT and Difference-in-Differences (DiD) estimates to assess the reliability of control groups in air pollution studies.
+-   @gallego2013effect compares RDiT and [DID](#sec-difference-in-differences) estimates to assess the reliability of control groups in air pollution studies.

 By leveraging RDiT, these studies isolate immediate changes in pollution levels at policy thresholds while controlling for underlying trends.